 * [Chromosomes are found in the nucleus of all body cells.
 They carry the genetic characteristics of each individual.
 Pairs of human chromosomes are numbered from 1 through 22, with an unequal 23rd pair of X and Y chromosomes for males and two X chromosomes for females.
 Each chromosome has a short arm designated as “p” and a long arm identified by the letter “q”.
 Chromosomes are further subdivided into bands that are numbered.
 For example, “chromosome Xp22.2-22.1” refers to bands 22.2 through 22.1 on the short arm of chromosome X.]

 X-linked protoporphyria affects males and females.
 However, males usually develop a severe form of the disorder while females with an ALAS2 mutation may range from having no symptoms (asymptomatic) to developing a severe form of the disorder.
 The exact incidence or prevalence of X-linked protoporphyria is unknown.
-The disorder has only been reported in the medical literature in a handful of families in Europe and South Africa.
+The disorder has only been reported in the medical literature in a handful of families in Europe, South Africa and Japan.

 A diagnosis of X-linked protoporphyria is based upon identification of characteristic symptoms (e.g., non-blistering photosensitivity), a detailed patient history, a thorough clinical evaluation, and a variety of specialized tests.